JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 ## Default field values

 In many cases, it is beneficial to define custom types with default field values.
 This can be achieved by defining a constructor that uses optional or keyword arguments.
 Another option is to use the `@kwdef` macro from the `Base`.
-This macro automatically defines a keyword-based constructor
+This macro automatically defines a keyword-based constructor.

 ```jldoctest structs; output = false
 Base.@kwdef struct MyType